intermine/docker-intermine/readme.md

 docker and docker-compose

-### Install malariamine demo
+### Install MalariaMine demo

-This will build the malariamine demo project from 3 containers.
+This will build the MalariaMine demo project from 3 containers.

 ```
 git clone https://github.com/intermine/docker-intermine.git